 Additionally, you’ll earn 5% cash back on groceries (excluding Target or Walmart) on up to $12,000 spent in your first year with the Flex.

-The Citi Custom Cash has better intro APR offers: 0% for 15 months on purchases and 0% for 15 months on balance transfers (13.99% to 23.99% variable APR thereafter).
+The Citi Custom Cash has a comparable intro APR offer: 0% for 15 months on purchases and 0% for 15 months on balance transfers (13.99% to 23.99% variable APR thereafter).